KaulikMakwana/Gemini-CLI/README.md

 very flexible command-line interface (CLI) for Google Gemini

-Gemini-CLI is an advanced command-line interface framework developed to interact with Google's Gemini native AI models.
-It improves workflows by combining bat-and-pop sessions with AI technology.
-Archive operations and Linux shell integration.
-Designed with penetration testers and developers in mind, Gemini-CLI gives users the ability to execute scripts, execute commands, and manage files completely.
+Gemini-CLI is a sophisticated command-line interface framework that allows for smooth interaction with Google's Gemini native AI models.
+It improves workflows by combining AI-driven automation with strong support for archive operations and Linux shell integration.
+Designed specifically for penetration testers and developers, Gemini-CLI enables users to run scripts, execute commands, and manage files both efficiently and effectively.

 ## features